piaasol/companion-poc/data/nlu.md

 - i agree and send my info to doctors
 - i agree to send my info to the doctors
 - i agree and please forward this to the doctors
+- agree on forwarding info
+- agree on sending info
+- forward info agreed
+## intent:disagree_forward_doctor
+- disagree on forwarding info
+- disagree on sending info
+- disagree
+- disagreement
+- disagree forward info
+- i disagree
 ## intent:ask_food_advice
 - helpful food for this disease
 - what food is good for this disease?
 - what food is for the disease?
 - what food is good for the disease?
 - helpful food for the disease
+- food for the disease
+- good food for the disease
+- food for disease
+- helpful food for disease
 ## intent:ask_supplements
 - please, recommend some supplements
 - supplements?